-positive and highly significant, while the coefficient of product-level skill intensity is negative.
+We report the results for the set of labor-abundant countries in columns (1)-(4) of Table 3.
+In line with the model, the interaction term between product skill intensity and TFP is always positive and highly significant, while the coefficient of product-level skill intensity is negative.
 The outcomes for the set of skill-abundant countries are reported in columns (5)-(8).
-As predicted by our theory, the interaction term between skill intensity and $\log(TFP){f,0}$ is in this case negative and highly significant, while the coefficient on skill intensity is positive.
+As predicted by our theory, the interaction term between skill intensity and $log(TFP){f, 0}$ is in this case negative and highly significant, while the coefficient on skill intensity is positive.

-Regarding the economic magnitudes of the coefficients, our most stringent specification in column (4) suggests that moving from the the 25th percentile of TFP to the 75th percentile raises the import value for a product at the 75th percentile of skill intensity by around 20 percent in comparison with one at the 25th percentile of skill intensity.41 Similarly, from column (8), moving from the 25th percentile of TFP to the 75th percentile, reduces the import value for a product at the 75th percentile, reduces the import value for a product at the 75th percentile of skill intensity by around 52 percent in comparison with one at the 25th percentile of skill intensity by around 52 percent in comparison with one at the 25th percentile of skill intensity.42
+Regarding the economic magnitudes of the coefficients, our most stringent specification in column (4) suggests that moving from the 25th percentile of TFP to the 75th percentile raises the import value for a product at the 75th percentile of skill intensity by around 20% in comparison with one at the 25th percentile of skill intensity.40 Similarly, from column (8), moving from the 25th percentile of log TFP to the 75th percentile, reduces the import value for a product at the 75th percentile of skill intensity by around 52% in comparison with one at the 25th percentile of skill intensity.41

-In Appendix Table A-5 we provide evidence for the closely related prediction that more productive importers should have a larger variation in the skill intensities of their imported products compared to less productive ones.
-This follows from the model since more productive firms source a larger range of inputs from each set of locations.43
+In Appendix Table A5 we provide evidence for the closely related prediction that more productive importers should have a larger variation in the skill intensities of their imported products compared to less productive ones.
+This follows from the model since more productive firms source a larger range of inputs from each set of locations.42